ultimatemovers/omnia/about.md

   hospitality landscape. '
 main_img: "/assets/images/team_main.jpg"
 subtitle: |-
   Omnia blends the energy of a European bistro with the stories of Australia’s best growers and producers.
   Dishes with backgrounds that speak to you, not at you.
-A neo-traditional twist on culinary classics served with the warmth of old- world hospitality.
-Take a seat in our light filled Conservatory, cosy Barrel Room, or at the bar.
+A contemporary take on culinary classics served with the warmth of old-world hospitality.
+Take a seat in our light filled Conservatory, cosy Barrel Room, or lean into the vibrant ambience of the bar.
 A setting paired with a taste to answer the call of any occasion.
+  Leave us with the finer details, we’ll make it one to remember.
+A table for one, or for ten.
 Take a familiar nook.
 Come back time and time again.
 Become a regular.
-We’ll make it how you like without any questions asked.
-A drink, a meal, or just dessert.
+We’ll make it how you like without any questions asked, because that’s what friends are for.
+A quiet drink, a long meal, or just dessert.
+Stop by.
   You’re welcome anytime.
   Omnia Bistro makes its home at the base of Grand Capitol on the corner of Chapel Street and Toorak Road.

 ---